mathcoder3141/data-portfolio/README.md

-# data-portfolio
+# python-programs
-This repo contains a myriad of scripts and programs coded using Python to showcase my technical skills.
-In addition, this repo serves as a portfolio for future employers
+This repo contains a couple programs that I thought it would be cool to program.

+Doomsday.py is the Doomsday algorithm, which I learned in Number Theory at University of North Texas.

+paycheck.py is a program I designed to see what was supposed to be taken out of my paycheck and used it to observe if the Federal Government took out too much or not enough.